Summary

 Originally available with petrol and diesel engines, the X1 was also available with a plug-in hybrid drivetrain.
 This version launched in the UK just before the nationwide lockdown due to the coronavirus pandemic.

 The second-generation BMW X1 received generally good reviews from the UK motoring media, and was considered a substantial improvement over the previous model.
-No longer in production, the X1’s used car Expert Rating of 70% is respectable for this class but a fair distance beind the class leaders.

 Key specifications